-Sustainability is more important than ever in 2021 — even when designing for the web.
+Sustainability is more important than ever in 2021 — even when designing for the digital.

 The pandemic has increased many people’s concern over how human activity affects the environment, with 70% of respondents to a BCG survey claiming that they feel more aware of it now than before the arrival of COVID-19.

-You might not think about digital product design when you see the word “sustainability”, but guess what?
-Sustainable digital product design is a thing.
+You might not think about design when you see the word “sustainability”, but guess what?
+Sustainable digital design is a thing.

 And it can make a positive difference to our impact on the world.
 Let’s take a closer look.